60nayan/simpplr-employee-management-system/README.md

 4. **Delete Employee**: To remove an employee, click on the "Delete" button next to their details.
 5. **Filter and Search**: Utilize the filter and search functionalities to narrow down the list of employees based on specific criteria.

+## Demo

+For a live demo of the Employee Management System, visit [Demo Link](https://simpplr-employee-management-system.onrender.com/)